napierSLAM/Robot-Mapping/README.md

 # Traversing

-Traversing is recording heading and distance travelled.
+Traversing is recording heading and distance travelled:

+A heading is taken
+The bot moves
+The distance is recorded
+The bot turns
+A new heading is taken
+The bot moves
+The distance is recorded
+The bot turns
+A new heading is taken
+etc.

+Heading of 0 is taken:      x
+                            x
+                            x
+                            x